Ray Black Jr.

-Raymond Black Jr. (born May 17, 1991) is an American professional stock car racing driver.
+Raymond Black Jr. (born May 17, 1991) is an American former professional stock car racing driver.
 He last competed full-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro for SS-Green Light Racing.

 Racing career

 Born in Montgomery, Alabama, he moved to Palm Coast, Florida when he was nine years old.
-After playing racing video games on his PlayStation, Black developed an interest in racing professionally at age 14.
+After playing racing video games on his PlayStation, Black developed an interest in racing professionally at the age of fourteen.
 In 2006, Black began racing in the Florida Mini Cup Racing Association's Junior All-Star division, winning the championship after finishing in the top five in every race.
 In 2013, he began racing Pro Late Models.

 Camping World Truck Series

 In 2014, Black made his NASCAR Camping World Truck Series debut at Martinsville Speedway for SS-Green Light Racing, driving the No. 07.
 Due to qualifying being rained out, Black started 29th based on his team's owners points standing in 2013.
 Black finished 24th, five laps behind race winner Matt Crafton.
-Black made six additional starts for the team in 2014, with a best finish of 18th at Chicagoland Speedway and Texas Motor Speedway, the former being where he led his only lap of the season.
+Black made six additional starts for the team in 2014, with a best finish of eighteenth at Chicagoland Speedway and Texas Motor Speedway, the former being where he led his only lap of the season.

 On December 16, Black announced he would compete full-time in the Truck Series with SS-Green Light for 2015, competing for Rookie of the Year honors.
 In the season-opening race at Daytona International Speedway, Black finished fifth after avoiding a crash on the backstretch.
-After not finishing in the top ten for the rest of the season, but rarely finishing outside the top twenty, he managed an eleventh-place points finish.
+After not finishing in the top-ten for the rest of the season, but rarely finishing outside the top-twenty, he managed an eleventh-place points finish.